kervi/doc/source/actions.rst

     @action
     def app_exit():
-        #application logic that cleans up
+        #application logic that clean up and reset devices

 You can control the application via the following actions